dansmithphysics/probability_problems/README.md

 The answer is 50% of the time, proven using a Toy MC.

+## optiver_prb1.py, optiver_prb2.py, and optiver_prb3.py

+The company Optiver presents three puzzles to solve along with their application to be a quantitative researcher with them.

+An ant starts at the origin.
+It can take a random step in any of the cardinal directions every second.
+It moves 10 cm / s and is looking for food.

+### Prob.
+1

+If the ant starts in the middle of a box that is 40 cm in side length, how long does it take to get to the food on average?

+Using a Toy MC to solve this Markov chain problem, the answer is 4.5 seconds.

+### Prob.
+2

+Food is located along a diagonal line passing through (10cm, 0cm) and (0cm, 10cm) points.
+How long does it take to get to the food on average?

+The mean time is infinite.
+Increasing the `max_step` in the function `ant_walk` returns longer and longer mean time.
+I am tempted to say that it converges since diffusion should go as 1/r^2.
+However, numerical solutions suggest the mean does not converge.

+### Prob.
+3

+Food is located outside the barrier:

+((x – 2.5cm) / 30cm)^2 + ((y – 2.5cm) / 40cm)^2 < 1
+How long does it take to get to the food on average?

+Using a Toy MC to solve this Markov chain problem, the answer is 14 seconds.

 ## dots_on_edges.py

 Given $n_{dots}$ placed randomly on the $n_{edges}$ of a shape, what is the probability that all $n_{dots}$ are on the same edge?